-Migrate to Named Tunnels with Load Balancer · Cloudflare for Teams documentation

 Migrate to Named Tunnels with Load Balancer

-Cloudflare Tunnel is available in two deployment modes: "Legacy" Tunnel and "Named" Argo Tunnel.
+Cloudflare Tunnel is available in two deployment modes: “Legacy” Tunnel and “Named” Tunnel.
 Named Tunnel mode improves maintainability and stability by distinguishing between routing and configuration.

-Unlike Legacy mode, Named Argo Tunnels give users the ability to manage routing in the Cloudflare dashboard and to run
+Unlike Legacy mode, Named Tunnels give users the ability to manage routing in the Cloudflare dashboard and to run

 cloudflared once for multiple services.

-If you are using Legacy Argo Tunnel today you can migrate to Named Argo Tunnel deployment in less than 10 minutes.
+If you are using Legacy Tunnel today you can migrate to Named Tunnel deployment in less than 10 minutes.

 🗺️ This tutorial covers how to:

-- Migrate a Legacy Argo Tunnel deployment to Named Argo Tunnel model
+- Migrate a Legacy Tunnel deployment to Named Tunnel model

 - Use Cloudflare Load Balancer to perform a zero downtime migration